 Founded in 1976 through the takeover of Burmah-Shell Oil Storage and Distributing Company of India by the Indian Government, Bharat Petroleum Corporation Limited (BPCL) has evolved to become the best performing “Navratna” Public Sector Undertaking with a revenue of $37 billion.
 Bharat Petroleum operates four different refineries: Mumbai Refinery (with a capacity of 13 million metric tonnes per annum), Kochi Refineries (with a capacity of 9.5 million metric tonnes per annum), Bina Refinery (with a capacity of 6 million metric per annum) and Numaligarh Refinery (with a capacity of 3 million metric tonnes per annum).

 In 2018, the oil and gas giant completed an expansion project to become the largest public sector refinery in India.

 5. Rajesh Exports Limited

 Revenue: $34 billion

 Number of Employees: 350

-The company was founded in 1989 by the current executive chairman, Rajesh Mehta, along with his brother Prashant Mehta with a meagre Rs.
+The company was founded in 1989 by the current executive chairman, Rajesh Mehta, along with his brother Prashant Mehta with a meager Rs.
 12,000.
-The family-run company now processes nearly 35 per cent of the total gold mined in the world.
+The family-run company now processes nearly 35 percent of the total gold mined in the world.